cicdops/awesome-ciandcd/README.md

 - [stackoverflow](http://stackoverflow.com)

-If you have other items for continuous integration and continuous delivery, please send me by email itech001@126.com.
+Contact me for more items about continuous integration and continuous delivery:
+Email itech001@126.com